Tatsh/upkeep/README.md

 The old kernel data in `/boot` will be stored in `/root/.upkeep/old-kernels`.

-Only GRUB (`grub2-mkconfig`) and Dracut are supported for the kernel update.
+Only GRUB (`grub-mkconfig`) and Dracut are supported for the kernel update.
 There is currently no way to skip Dracut or GRUB.
 Valid configurations must be present in `/etc`.

 If you want to only rebuild the kernel, run `rebuild-kernel`.